gilmore-lab/databrary-authorizations/authorizations/Templates-OSPs.md

 You can find more information about Databrary on our website (databrary.org).
 We also have a document addressing the most commonly asked questions by institutions: http://databrary.org/access/guide/institutions.html.
 The other institutions that have approved and signed the agreement are also listed on our website: http://databrary.org/community/institutions.html.

-Attached is the e-signed agreement for your review.
-Since you have previously completed an agreement with Databrary, please complete and sign Annex II (page 4) to add additional authorized investigators.
+Attached is the agreement for your review.
+Since you have previously completed an agreement with Databrary, please complete and sign (wet or Adobe certified digital) Annex II (DAA Annex II) to add additional authorized investigators.
+Dr. Malti will also need to provide their handwritten signature on Annex II.

+All signatures and initials are required to be wet ink or Adobe certified digital.
+Scanned copies of wet ink signatures are preferred.

 If you approve, kindly return the signed copy to me to complete Dr. **[LAST NAME]**'s authorization.
 Please let me know if you have any questions or need any further information.